 1. Smother with mulch

-A thick layer of mulch applied after hand weeding will prevent weeds from reseeding or emerging a second time.
-For shallow rooted weeds, mulching will smother plants and eventually kill off roots without hand weeding first, but you must make it thick.
+A thick layer of mulch applied to garden areas after hand weeding will prevent weeds from reseeding or emerging a second time.
+For shallow rooted plants, mulching will smother weeds and eventually kill off roots without hand weeding first, but you must make it thick.
 The best mulches are long lasting and organic.
 Apply thickly at 4 to 8 inches in depth.
 When in doubt, add more mulch.

 Best Mulches for Weed Control